The Brain-Boosting Tonic This Neurologist Drinks Every Morning

 5. Yellow or red beets.

-Beets have incredible phytochemicals to stimulate production of glutathione, which aids and protects the liver and is a powerful antioxidant for improving nerve function.
+Beets have incredible phytochemicals1 to stimulate production of glutathione, which aids and protects the liver and is a powerful antioxidant for improving nerve function.
 Beets also contain choline—an important B vitamin—making them important for supporting heart health and healthy blood sugar balance.
-Red beets have betacyanins, which are good for liver and brain health.
+Red beets have betacyanins, which are good for liver and brain health2.
 Golden beets have vulgaxanthin, which boosts the immune system.

 Pears are a low-allergy and a low-sugar fruit.
 Pears also soothe the nervous system with vitamin C, which triggers the production of norepinephrine and serotonin, the happy neurotransmitters.
 They are also a great source of potassium, an important electrolyte for our nerves, muscles, joints, and heart.